 Let’s look at the process in detail, using Mike the blacksmith as an example.
 You can find Mike either by meeting his wife who is weeping because her husband disappeared or by completing a fort where he is held.
 Incidentally, this could be a nice opportunity to add those minor details we loved so much in Origins like for example when you meet Mike’s wife for the very first time, the garden belonging to the family is in a very poor state, clearly because the lady is too sad to take care of it.
 But if you visit the house once the side quest is complete, the garden will be back to a healthy state.

-Regardless how you find Mike, the end result is that you will free him from captivity and what happens at the end of the side quest is that he is added to your team in the hideout and again, via the mini game, you can upgrade his level.
+Regardless how you find Mike, the end result is that you will free him from captivity and he is immediately added to your team in the hideout where again, via the mini game, he can be upgraded to forge weapons at a better pace.

 Now let’s assume that after some time, your Blacksmith team is as follows: